 \section{RESULTS}

-The illustrations in Fig. \ref{fig2} show the benefit of the iterative strategy in SToRM:Iterative.
-The first column shows the SToRM: SENSE, where the Laplacian is estimated from SENSE reconstructions.
-Specifically, the Laplacian is estimated from (a), which is the SENSE reconstruction of the central k-space regions. (d) is the high-resolution reconstruction using this Laplacian and all of the k-space data.
-We observe that this approach results in low-resolution reconstruction with residual aliasing artifacts.
-With the SENSE reconstruction in (a) and the Laplacian estimated from it as the initial guess, the kernel low-rank algorithm was run with a different number of iterations as shown in (b) and (c) on the central k-space regions.
-The Laplacian matrices estimated from them were used to obtain the high resolution reconstructions shown in (e) and (f), respectively.
-We note that the image quality improves significantly with iterations, as expected.
+The illustrations in Fig. \ref{fig1} show the benefit of the iterative strategy in SToRM:Two-Step.
+The first iteration shows the SToRM: SENSE, where the Laplacian is estimated from SENSE reconstructions using the central k-space regions.
+Full-resolution reconstruction is obtained using this Laplacian and all of the k-space data.
+We observe that this results in residual aliasing artifacts.
+With the SENSE reconstruction and the Laplacian estimated from it as the initial guess, the kernel low-rank algorithm is run with different numbers of iterations, as shown in Fig. \ref{fig1} on the central k-space regions.
+The Laplacian matrix estimated from these iterations, was used to obtain the high resolution reconstruction.
+We note that the image quality improves significantly with iterations.
 In particular, the Laplacian estimated from the fifth iteration yields improved reconstructions with reduced artifacts in the liver regions and minimal myocardial blurring.